sew525/sew525.github.io/README.md

 # LeLaf Timeline
+This is an interactive brief history of LeLaf: the longest running college football rivalry in history.
+This covers some highlights and biggest moments throughout the 150+ years of playing.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1u5NAVe7uWgl3Y0KbOi9dlp7prEewBjIn8JU4V4cP7E8&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # Greek Life Timeline
+This is an interactive brief history of Lehigh's greek life from the late 1800s to now.
+I was inspired to focus on greek life because I find it fascinating.
+It is such a big part of Lehigh's social life and I think it's an interesting topic to cover.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1WUhAybsjON9AidBF8UyFYhAouxxicArOXFlRAfvFHDU&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # Percent of undergraduates in Lehigh's colleges
+This graph is an in-class assignment to tecah us how to construct graphs that are easy to read and understand.
+This graph shows the breakdown of the percentage of students in each of Lehigh's undergraduate colleges.
 ![Lehigh chart](https://github.com/sew525/sew525.github.io/blob/main/Percent_of_undergraduate_enrollment_in_Lehigh's_colleges_Percent_of_undergraduate_enrollment_chartbuilder.png?raw=true)

 # Hawaii Racial Breakdown
+I chose to focus this graph on Hawaii's racial breakdown because I love doing research on my home state.
+The [data](https://www.census.gov/quickfacts/HI) was gathered in the 2021 census.
 ![hawaii race](https://github.com/sew525/sew525.github.io/blob/main/Racial_breakdown_of_Hawaii's_population_Percent_of_population_chartbuilder.png?raw=true)

 # Percentage breakdown of Lehigh student body in the three colleges